 The physical and psychological side effects of high caffeine consumption, such as increased anxiety, headaches, and elevated blood pressure, can exacerbate mood instability in individuals with depression.

-Additionally, caffeine’s impact on sleep, withdrawal symptoms like headaches and fatigue, and its potential to cause irritability during withdrawal periods are crucial aspects to consider when evaluating the negative effects of coffee caffeine on depression.
+Additionally, Caffeine’s impact on sleep, withdrawal symptoms like headaches and fatigue, and its potential to cause irritability during withdrawal periods are crucial aspects to consider when evaluating the negative effects of coffee caffeine on depression.

 Disruption of Neurotransmitters by Coffee Caffeine